jouni-kantola/learning-wpo/README.md

 ### Paint

-Painting, the process of "filling in the pixels", consists of two tasks:
+Painting, often the most expensive part of the pipeline, is the process of "filling in the pixels".
+Paint consists of two tasks:

 1. Create a list of draw calls
 2. Rasterization, the process of filling in/drawing visual parts of an element